 Do you remember your first time?
 ASPS members chat about their first day in private practice, their first time in charge of the OR and their first incision.
 WARNING: Not approved for AC/DC fans.

-What makes the female breast attractive?
-The answer is subjective, of course.
-But studies using eye-tracking technology are providing a more objective basis for determining which breast areas are most attractive – which may help to improve surgical outcomes.
+Studies using eye-tracking are providing a more objectivity for determining which breast areas are most attractive, which may to improve surgical outcomes.